vdevhub/meet/README.md

 - Given the main page is open and events are loaded;
 - When a user navigates to the charts section;
 - Then a chart with the number of upcoming events in each city will be displayed.

+## Using Serverless Functions
+In this Meet App, serverless functions (aka FaaS) are used to handle the authorization process for accessing calendar events through Google calendar API.
+An AWS Lambda hosted serverless function makes sure an authorization token is correctly obtained given that the accessing user logs in to their Google account and provides consent to grant access.
+As a result, the application renders events in the UI.
+All users of the application have to be authorized to display events and work with the app in general.
+As building a dedicated API (full backend) for this single process wouldn't be efficient, the serverless approach has been evaluated as the most suitable, cost effective, and the fastest.